approov/quickstart-react-native/SECRETS-PROTECTION.md

 You can add up to 16 different secret values to be substituted in this way.

 If the secret value is provided on the header `your-header` then it is necessary to notify Approov that the header is subject to substitution.
-You do this by making the call once, after initialization:
+You are recommended to make this call inside the `approovSetup` function called by the `ApproovProvider`, to ensure this is setup prior to Approov initialization:

 ```Javascript
 ApproovService.addSubstitutionHeader("your-header", "");